leangjia/blender_docs/trunk/blender_docs/manual/editors/uv/selecting.rst

    Deselects all UV coordinate :kbd:`Alt-A`.
 Inverse
    Inverts the current selection :kbd:`Ctrl-I`.
-   This works similarly to the tools in 3D View.
 More/Less :kbd:`Ctrl-NumpadPlus`, :kbd:`Ctrl-NumpadMinus`
    Expands/Contracts the selection to/from the adjacent elements of the selection type.
 Select Pinned